ktafakkori/ktafakkori.github.io/content/post/academic-databases-list/index.md

 ---
 # Introduction

-This blog post presents a list of academic tools for research, publication, sharing, citation, journal suggestion, validation, plagiarism checking, citation network analysis and more!
+This blog post presents a list of academic tools for research, publication, sharing, citation, journal suggestion, validation, plagiarism checking, citation network analysis and more

 # Search databases